 When Alfredo and Monica were unable to have children, they weren’t sure what was next.
 Monica’s mother suggested they learn about adoption.

 “I was scared at first,” says Monica.
 The couple didn’t personally know anyone who had adopted.
 But after they researched, read adoption books and attended adoption support groups through PCHAS, Alfredo and Monica knew it was the right choice.
-“We knew there were children
+“We knew there were children out there who needed a good home with loving parents," says Alfredo.

 One day, the couple got a call.
 A birth mother wanted to meet them before choosing a family for her child.
 They met the young woman a month later and everything seemed to click.
 “Right from the get go, she chose us to be Eli’s adoptive parents,” says Monica.